docker/docs/content/guides/frameworks/laravel/production-setup.md

 This guide demonstrates how to set up a production-ready Laravel environment using Docker and Docker Compose.
 This configuration is designed for streamlined, scalable, and secure Laravel application deployments.

 > [!NOTE]
-> If you want to quickly test this setup without configuring everything manually, you can download the [Laravel Docker Examples](https://github.com/rw4lll/laravel-docker-examples) repository.
-It includes pre-configured examples for both development and production environments.
+> To experiment with a ready-to-run configuration, download the [Laravel Docker Examples](https://github.com/rw4lll/laravel-docker-examples) repository.
+It contains pre-configured setups for both development and production.

 ### Project structure